 Please contact us at 250-226-6702 or email firstname.lastname@example.org to register today, as space is limited.

-***As of February we are nearly funded for this program thanks to ISPARC: Indigenous Sport, Physical Activity and Recreation Council, COINS (Circle of Indigenous Nations Society), Kootenay Savings Credit Union, Valhalla Pure, Kootenay Food,!
-If you or anyone you know of would like to contribute to making this program accessible please contact Kat at Four Nations.
+***We are now funded for this program thanks to Columbia Basin Trust, ISPARC: Indigenous Sport, Physical Activity and Recreation Council, COINS (Circle of Indigenous Nations Society), Kootenay Savings Credit Union, Valhalla Pure, Kootenay Food.
+Thank you to all of our sponsors!

 Our 2nd annual Family Camp out!!!
 We had such fun last year we had to do it again!

 Come out to our beautiful 7 acre facility located just minutes from the Little Slocan River and a quiet beach to kick back and enjoy the bliss of summer.
 Our enthusiastic and knowledgable staff will be providing activities and crafts for all ages to enjoy and a nightly campfire sets the stage for some great storytelling entertainment!

 - morning and afternoon activity blocks for the whole family; these include games, crafts and mini adventures

 - nightly campfires

 - sheltered cook area with tables and chairs and camp stove and BBQ